 The Nibe Heat Pump integration allows you to control and monitor Nibe Heat Pumps in Home Assistant.

-Adding Nibe Heat Pump to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Nibe Heat Pump integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually: